latest nhpb_banner 1__compressed2

 Salvation Army free holiday, school, and seasonal assistance

-Christmas assistance and programs have been run by the Charlotte Salvation Army since the early 1900s!
-Hundreds of children and low income families receive help from the Angel tree and other holiday programs.
-Programs can provide food, meals, gifts, and more.
+Christmas assistance programs have been run by the Charlotte North Carolina Salvation Army since the early 1900s!
+Generally thousands of children and low income families receive help from the Angel tree and other holiday programs.
+The programs can provide food, meals, free Christmas gifts to kids, and more.
+Much of this is in partnership with a local food pantry in Charlotte NC that also gives out groceries and supplies.

-The Christmas center serves families in both Mecklenburg and Union counties.
+The Salvation Army Christmas center serves families in both Mecklenburg and Union counties.
 Many of the applicants are single moms and dads, or families with an unemployed parent.
 While most applicants are working hard to simply try to provide for their family, they may have gone through a difficult period or financial crisis.
 Some of the primary beneficiaries may also be children who live with caregivers, grandparents, or relatives.
-With the high unemployment rates in North Carolina, many seeking holiday aid are unemployed parents who are just struggling to stay financially afloat.
+Many people seeking holiday aid are unemployed parents or those with little or no income who are just struggling to stay financially afloat.

 Angel Tree provides thousands of children in need with new clothing, toys and books.
 This program usually opens for enrollment in October.
 In November, these “Angels” may either be selected at several locations throughout Charlotte and the county or online.

-Silver Bells is focused on the elderly and senior citizens who are age 60 and older.
+Silver Bells is focused on the elderly and senior citizens who are age 60 and older in Mecklenburg County.
 It can provide them with needed goods such as new clothing, toiletries, shoes, and other household or personal items that a fixed income cannot provide.

 The Salvation Army and their professionally trained disaster relief personnel (and other volunteers) are on call throughout Mecklenburg County.
 The Disaster Relief Service is even available across the entire state of the Carolinas.
 They will support people should an emergency or disaster occur.
 They provide free food and water, shelter, and clothing for those who need it as well as spiritual comfort.